 - Campaign Medium: You can use this to identify the medium like Cost Per Click (CPC), social media, affiliate, or QR code.

-- Campaign Term: You’ll use this mainly for tracking your keywords during a paid AdWords campaign.
+- Campaign Term: You’ll use this mainly for tracking your keywords during a paid Google Ads campaign.
 You can also use it in your display ad campaigns to identify aspects of your audience.

 - Campaign Content: If you’re A/B testing ads, then this is a useful metric that passes details about your ad.
 You can also use it to differentiate links that point to the same URL.

-You can also use the Effin amazing UTM Builder Chrome extension (now called UTM.io) to create UTMs.
+You can also use the UTM.io Google Chrome extension to create UTMs.
 It auto-populates the URL and saves your most used terms as presets.